How to Apply

 - International Medical Graduates must have valid Education Commission for Foreign Medical Graduates (ECFMG) certificate or a full and unrestricted license to practice medicine in a United States licensing jurisdiction in which they are in training

-- Graduates of schools that are listed on the Medical Board of California “International Medical Schools Disapproved” List will not be considered for residency positions at Baptist Memorial Hospital – Memphis.
+- Graduates of schools that are not listed on the Medical Board of California “International Medical Schools Approved” List will not be considered for residency positions at Baptist Memorial Hospital – Memphis.

 Only applicants who are or will be within their initial residency period as defined by the Centers for Medicare & Medicaid Services (CMS) will be considered for positions in any ACGME-approved residency program in the Baptist Memorial Health Care system.
 Exceptions to this section of the Residency Selection Guidelines may be considered and approved by Baptist Memorial Health Care Graduate Medical Education Committee on a case-by-case basis provided alternate funding can be secured by the applicant.